roytang/blog/content/post/2018/06/book-review-tribe-of-mentors-by-tim-ferris/index.md

 title: 'Book Review: Tribe of Mentors by Tim Ferris'
 type: post
 url: /2018/06/book-review-tribe-of-mentors-by-tim-ferris/
-reviews:
-- media: books
-  title: Tribe of Mentors by Tim Ferris
 ---

 This book was on sale on Amazon Kindle a while back, I figured I'd give it a whirl.
 Some years ago I had read one of the author's previous books, _The Four Hour Workweek_, and I wasn't too impressed.
 It was interesting at least, but a lot of the advice seemed either difficult to apply to my personal situation or involved doing stuff I wasn't really interested in (i.e. sales and marketing and whatnot).
 But this new book intrigued me -- it's a collection of life advice from "mentors", basically successful people from a wild variety of fields including entrepreneurs, celebrities, venture capitalists, athletes, chefs, scholars, bloggers, authors, and so on.
 I'm always a sucker for this sort of thing -- even if I don't learn anything myself personally, it's always interesting to learn how other people approach life.
 Spoilers: I enjoyed the book.